Menu

 Symposium (Science)

-Symposium-Aug 24 (Link to Articles)
+Symposium-Sep 25 (Link to Articles)

 From the Desk of President

-I am pleased to welcome all the young minds of the twin cities of Hyderabad to our 12th Annual Science Symposium being held at IICT, Hyderabad.
+I am pleased to welcome all the young minds of the twin cities of Hyderabad to our 13th Annual Science Symposium being held at IICT, Hyderabad.
 The Jadavpur University Alumni Association, Hyderabad has been taking up varieties of programmes and projects since its inception in Hyderabad.
 The University, Alumni Association has many of its members who are well established in their respective fields of Science and Technology.
 We felt that the University Alumni Association should take up projects and programs in the fields of science and Technology and thereby use our existing human resource for the benefits of our members and society in general.

 I am overwhelmed by the response we have got from speakers and the students alike.
 I am thankful to all the members of the science symposium committee who have made this possible.
-We are profusely thankful to the Director, IICT who has given permission to organise the programme in IICT auditorium, Hyderabad.
-I would like to thank the well wishers for their support to organise the symposium.

 Aniruddha Sengupta,